 Assemblies are planned as a sharing of activities that originate in the classroom and as an opportunity to celebrate our community.
 Parents, grandparents, and friends are cordially invited to attend.
 Students are expected to participate, to be attentive, and to be courteous.
-Students are encouraged to wear their collared polo shirts or other Topeka Collegiate spirit gear.
+Students are encouraged to wear their Topeka Collegiate spirit gear.
 Topeka Collegiate will videotape assemblies and select special programs.
 Footage will be loaded directly to our YouTube channel, Topeka Collegiate Video.